ZupIT/ritchie-docs/content/en/Formulas/Configure Inputs.md

 ```

-- `condition`: shows this input if the given condition succeeds
+- `condition`: It shows an input if the given condition succeeds.
   - `variable`: The variable name used on a previous input for comparison.
   - `operator`: A logical operator to compare.
 Supports **`==`**, **`!=`**, **`<`**, **`>`**, **`<=`**, and **`>=`.**
   - `value`: The desired value to compare to.